 What you can do

-Luckily for you, most unsupportive doctors fall under the ladder category.
-Although doctors have gone through extensive schooling and are some of the most educated in their communities, many are unaware of how disability programs like the DTC actually work.
-Oftentimes they believe inaccurate stereotypes that suggest you can only be eligible for the DTC if you are in a wheelchair — we have heard a doctor say this.
+Oftentimes, they believe inaccurate stereotypes that suggest you can only be eligible for the DTC if you are in a wheelchair — our team has actually heard a doctor say this.
 If this is the case, print off a copy of the eligibility requirements and show it to your doctor.
 Explain how you meet the requirements and why getting approved would benefit you.

-If you are dealing with a doctor who understands the program’s requirements but doesn’t think you qualify, you should still print off a copy of the requirements and explain how you meet the criteria.
-Sometimes doctors will not believe that you are eligible until you show them.
+Sometimes, doctors will not believe that you are eligible until you show them.
 If that doesn’t work, you can also contact another one of your medical practitioners to complete the form — see the previous section to learn what medical practitioners can fill out Part B of the T2201 form.
 Alternatively, you can also book an appointment with an online doctor or visit a walk-in medical clinic.

-Your doctor doesn’t have time to invest in your application
+2. Your doctor doesn’t have time to invest in your application

 Many doctors will refuse to fill out forms because they simply don’t have time.
 Doctors have insane schedules, and the last thing they want to do is fill out a form at the end of a long day.
 So, even if your doctor is supportive, they may not have time to complete the form or any of the other questionnaires they may receive from CRA.